-If you are experiencing foot pain, be sure to see the right foot care provider to properly evaluate, diagnose, and treat your condition.
 There are several types of specialists, each with their own particular perspective on foot care.
 These include podiatrists, orthopedists, pedorthists, physical therapists and chiropractors.
-Here’s a guide on who to see for foot pain.
-Learn which practitioner to see for your foot issues.
+This guide will help you understand the differences between them and help you narrow the search on who to see for foot pain.

 There is a range of quality care within any profession.
 Choose carefully and ask around for personal recommendations.
 For insole and orthotic issues, some of the best foot care practitioners may not be doctors.
 Let’s take a closer look at each of these foot care providers:

 What Does A Podiatrist Do?